 These countries are very diverse in people, languages, and importantly—food!

 The Black Panther comic book writer recently discussed what Wakandans would have eaten .
 She mentioned that Wakanda pulls from the cultures of the African nations that surround it for things like jewelry and music so they would do the same thing for their food.
 While Wakanda is a rich country and could afford the best ingredients, it would also probably be influenced by the traditional meals of countries it shares its borders with.

 What would those meals look like?
 Meals from these areas tend to be affordable and full of fruits and vegetables.
 Let’s explore some of the traditional foods from countries like Kenya, Ethiopia, and Uganda so you can eat like a Wakandan right at home.

 Kenya has a variety of landscapes and climates, which allows many different types of plants to grow .
-The predominant crop is Kenya is maize, or corn, but people eat many different types of fruits and vegetables .
+The predominant crop is Kenya is maize or corn, but people eat many kinds of fruits and vegetables .
 Leafy vegetables like collards and kale grow wild and are regularly eaten.
 Kenya’s dietary guidelines suggested that people eat “plenty of green leafy vegetables, red and yellow vegetables and fruits every day; and include a variety of other vegetables and fruit” .

 Here’s a Sukuma Wiki recipe :

 8 cups sukuma wiki (kale or collard greens), destemmed and chopped